ianrae/fieldcopy/README.md

  FieldCopy is reflection-based.
 This is somewhat slower than other bean-copying libraries that use dynamic bytecode generation.
  However, FieldCopy has two advantages:
   * very fast startup time.
-This is important for test-driven development where you are executing tests all day long.
+This is important for test-driven development where tests are run every few minutes.
   * simplicity.
 Some environments are not friendly to dynamic bytecode generation.

 See also "Caching" below.

 ### Extensibility
  FieldCopy has a layered architecture.
-The underlying FieldCopyService can be replaced so that FieldCopy can be used for copying to and from other data sources.
+Its underlying FieldCopyService can be replaced so that FieldCopy can be used for copying to and from other data sources.
 For example, the project comes with a sample Java property to bean copier called PropertyCopy.